Many of you are familiar with what became my last date for Valentine’s Day…

-So I mustered the courage at the last minute and asked if she wouldn’t mind having Valentine’s day dinner with me.
+She said she had another date lined up, but now he couldn’t make it.
+So I mustered the courage at the last minute and asked if she wouldn’t mind spending Valentine’s day dinner with me.
 I’m single.
 She’s single.
-Neither of us had plans or any love interest on nearby horizons, so when she jumped at my invitation, I knew we were liable to be a great match.
+Neither of us had plans nor love interests on nearby horizons, so when she jumped at my invitation, I knew we were gonna be a great match.

 And as she walked in and turned out the light, I said “I had a wonderful time.
 I’m sorry he couldn’t make it.
 I miss him too, but I’m glad I could spend this day with you, Mom.”

 She smiled.
 “Me too, Donnie.
 Thanks for a fun Valentine’s day.
 Drive home carefully.”